 Nomination deadline is February 21.

-2019 Jon Conyers Memorial Scholarship Guidelines
+2019 Jon Conyers Memorial Scholarship Winner

 The Bob Anthony Memorial Scholarship - This award was established in honor of Bob Anthony, a legendary horseman and NRHA Hall of Fame inductee.
 Anthony was a competitor, trainer, and judge who won six NRHA World Championships.
 Coaches should nominate a rider from their team.
 The student must be a full-time undergraduate IHSA member in good standing, compete in Open Reining throughout the year and demonstrate financial need.